zsparal/api-documentation/source/orders/overview.rst

 :doc:`Payments API </payments/accepting-payments>`:

 * *Pay after delivery* payment methods, such as Klarna Pay later and Klarna Slice it

-* Klarna Pay Now
+* Klarna Pay now

-* Eco-, gift- and meal vouchers
+* Eco vouchers, gift vouchers, and meal vouchers

 How does the Orders API work?
 -----------------------------